Personal Details

 Adams served for over a decade as a civilian employee in public safety with the City of Los Angeles, where she built a strong foundation in public service and community engagement.

-In January 2024, she joined the inaugural cohort of the Long Beach Public Service Corps as a Legislative Fellow, serving until the fellowship ended in July 2024.
-Afterward, Adams continued her dedication to the City of Long Beach by taking on the role of Alumni Chair with the Economic Development Department’s Workforce Development Bureau.
-In this position, she supported the second cohort of fellows and helped enhance the Long Beach PSC Fellowship Program until the role concluded in October 2024.
+In January 2024, she joined the inaugural cohort of the Long Beach Public Service Corps as a Legislative Fellow, serving through July 2024.
+She later continued her work with the City of Long Beach as Alumni Chair for the Economic Development Department’s Workforce Development Bureau, where she supported the second cohort of fellows and contributed to the continued development of the PSC Fellowship Program.

 Ancestry and Heritage